ortsed/eia-fuel-costs/README.md

  - Stratifying independent variable.
 Little affect on results.

   - Feature removal: removing features whose importance by the default model was equal to zero.
-This did not largely affect results except for on modelling Other Fuels.
+This did not largely affect results.

   - Adjustment for quantity, total spent.
 Preliminary analysis of the data showed some fuel purchases involved large price spikes on small amounts of purchased fuel.
 Potentially, when the quantity purchased is small, other costs like transportation may affect the fuel cost ratio.
 For example, a utility that buys one gallon of natural gas will still need to pay for the transportation costs of that fuel, which might be a thousand dollars.
 So the data would list the fuel cost as $1,000/gallon, and would be classified as a price spike in the model.
 I attempted to account for this by defining columns like adjusted fuel cost, that subtract a fixed amount from the total money spent on fuel, but without having a better understanding about what additional costs like transportation might be, the estimates were arbitrary and did not seem to improve the model.

-Additionally, reporting fuel cost data to the EIA dropped considerably around 2011, which according to a representative from the agency, was due to limiting reporting only to larger operators who might be less likely to buy fuel in smaller quantities.

 ## Hyperparameter Tuning